edwardysun/inloop-example/README.md

-# Getting Started with the InLoop Example
+# Getting Started with the InLoop Connect Example

 ## Setup